Decluttering Our Living Areas Can Help Declutter Our Minds

 Consider the following steps to begin the decluttering process.

-• Make a plan for one room or space.
-Create a list of areas that need attention and prioritise them.
+• Plan: Choose one room or small space.
+List the areas that need attention and prioritise them.

-• Remove all items from the space and sort them into categories such as keep, donate, and discard.
+• Sort: Remove everything from the space, then group items into keep, donate, recycle, and discard.

-• Involve family members or roommates in the process.
-Working together can create a shared sense of responsibility and make the task more enjoyable.
+• Share: Involve others where possible.
+Working together builds shared responsibility and can make the process more enjoyable.

 A consistent routine helps maintain the benefits of decluttering.
 Whether it involves setting aside a few minutes each day or scheduling periodic deep-clean sessions, consistency is key to sustaining an organised living space and a clear mind.